 Giving Compass’ Take:

-• Read about how nonprofit board diversity is lacking.
+• Read about nonprofit board diversity.

 A board is needed to incorporate a nonprofit, to get it tax exemption, to apply for a bank account, to properly file annual reports, and to do most important transactions.
 This is so because the principal roles of the board of directors are to represent the public (or membership) interests in the organization and to represent the organization as its legal voice.